jane777-pixel/nightdogs/content/blog/jane/2025-11-18/rip-prince/index.md

 ---
 hey, it's been a while...

-currently in the library "studying" and thought a new blog post might be a fantastic method of procrastination
+currently in the library "studying" and thought a new blog post might be a fantastic method of procrastination. probably not my most museful ramblings here, but I would love to share some pictures from the fall.

 ## knitting